icorn1/Airborne-Project/README.md

-# airborne composite automation
+# Airborne Composite Automation

-in this github all the codes will be given that where used to make a demo/experimental robot for airborne composite.
-All the codes that are given will be explained in this README.
+In this github, we aim to share the code for the project we (students from THUAS) developed for a demonstration/experimental Universal Robot.
+The robot mimics an actual industrial robot from Airborne's facilities (which you can see it with more detail here: https://youtu.be/NmRDtkKQZAs), that way the company can use it for divulgation and demonstration puroposes at fairs and events, and expermiental testing of grippers or End Effectors on a smaller robot instead of the actual industrial robot.

-## contact information
+## Contact Information
 <details>
-<summary> The students who worked on this project: </summary>
+<summary> The students who worked on this project are: </summary>

 | Name:            | email:                         |
 |------------------|--------------------------------|